 IVF Success Rates

-My goal, my reason for practicing infertility and reproductive endocrinology, is to help couples achieve their goal of having children.
-To ensure I achieve that goal, I work with a highly dedicated team, embryology and nursing, and we all work meticulously to maintain the highest standards in quality reproductive science.
+My goal, my reason for practicing infertility and reproductive endocrinology, is to help women and men achieve their goal of having children.
+To ensure I achieve that goal, I work with a highly dedicated team, embryology and nursing, and we all work meticulously to maintain the highest standards in quality reproductive medicine.

 The CDC and SART state that a comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entrance criteria for ART may vary from clinic to clinic.
 This is very much true.

-And here’s the hidden truth: most women will do equally well at most IVF centers, so you also need to be comfortable and confident with your doctor and their staff.
+And here’s the hidden truth: most women and men will do equally well at most IVF centers, so you also need to be comfortable and confident with your doctor and their staff.
+What differs amongst some IVF centers is the accuracy of your estimated IVF success rate.